dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   -x, --generatedestructivemanifest                                                 Check this option to generate a
                                                                                     destructive manifest to be deployed

+  --artifactdir=artifactdir                                                         [default: artifacts] The directory
+                                                                                    where the artifact is to be written

   --bypassdirectories=bypassdirectories                                             Ignore a comma seperated list of
                                                                                     directories that need to be ignored
                                                                                     while a diff is generated